gouttegd/kgcl-java/README.md

 The `org.incenp.obofoundry.kgcl` package is intended to provide a reasonably high-level API to parse KGCL instructions and apply the changes to an OWL ontology.
-The main interface, at least for now, is the `KGCLHelper` class.

 The `org.incenp.obofoundry.kgcl.model` package provides the classes that make up the object model for KGCL.
 Those classes are directly derived